emdgroup-liquid/liquid/.github/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+List any new dependencies or updates that are required for this change.

-Fixes # (issue)
+Fixes #(issue)

 ## Type of change